Olivia Faulkner Mysteries

 - Sublime Text – I write all of my blog posts in Sublime Text with markdown.
 Sublime Text is also my editor of choice for fiddling with code.

 - Alphasmart Neo/Neo2 – This is my favorite $19 piece of junk when I need to get a lot of words out without the distraction of the internet.
 The display is hideous, with only 6 lines of display.
-It’s like something on a TI-89 calculator and editing on the machine is a pain, but words just fly out of my fingertips when I use this little machine.
+It’s like the display of a 90s era TI-89 calculator.
+Editing on the machine is also a pain, but words just fly out of my fingertips when I use this little machine.
 There’s also the Alphasmart 3000 (older model) which only displays 2-4 lines–for those of you who find 6 whole lines too distracting. 🙂 If you do get an Alphasmart, avoid the newest distraction filled model, the Dana, as it has all sorts of apps, internet access, and a much shorter battery life.

 I have an interest in maternal and infant health and the breastfeeding movement.
 As a contributor to several blogs, I have written about tips for buying the best electric double breast pumps, baby sleep training, and postpartum healing for women.